ashutosht123/Wanderlust_old/README.md

 ### Wanderlust is a MERN stack project inspired by Airbnb, providing a platform for users to browse and book vacation rentals.
 This project is hosted on Render and can be accessed here. https://wanderlust-hjuu.onrender.com
 ### Note: When you clicke on the above link you will redirected to the Wanderlust website but showing some error like page not found below the navbar, so just click on the explore and then after signup or login process just try to add new listings.

+## Description
+Wanderlust is a full-stack web application developed using the MERN stack (MongoDB, Express.js, React, and Node.js).
+Inspired by Airbnb, Wanderlust allows users to search for vacation rentals, view property details, and make bookings.
+This project demonstrates a comprehensive understanding of web development, including both front-end and back-end technologies.
 ## Features

 - User authentication and authorization